Stuycs-K/p03-final-09f-chenc-zengo-shaoa/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/QfAIDTGi)
-# Chat
+# Project Name: Chat

-### ACO
+### Team Name: ACO

-Alex Shao, Owen Zeng, Christine Chen
+Roster: **Alex Shao, Owen Zeng, Christine Chen**

 ### Project Description:

-This project is a chat room program where users can create and connect to multiple named individual chat rooms.
+This project is a **chat room program** where users can connect to a chat room, create an alias, and send messages concurrently with access to arrow key and scrollwheel navigation.

+*We ended up removing the multiple chat room function of our project in order to focus on a better implementation of one chat room.*

+### Video Link:

 ### Instructions: